Coarse correlated equilibria for continuous time mean field games in open loop strategies: Introduction

+In this work, we consider MFGs with general dependence on the flow of measures, and we deal both with existence of CCEs in the MFG and the relation between CCEs in the $N$-player game and in the MFG.
 In the $N$-player game, the state dynamics follow stochastic differential equations (SDEs), driven by independent standard Brownian motions representing additive idiosyncratic noise, and the interaction between players is given through the empirical distribution of their states, which appears both in the drift of the SDEs and in each player's payoff functional.
 Players' strategies are assumed to be open loop, i.e., the correlation device would recommend the players to use strategies adapted to the filtration generated by noises and initial data.
 More precisely, the correlation device, or recommendation to the $N$ players, is modeled as a random variable taking values in the set of open loop strategy profiles; we require it to be independent of the random shocks and the initial states which determine players' states' evolution.
 We deal very carefully with the measurability properties the recommendation has to fulfill so that the players' states are well-defined and the recommended strategies are implementable by the players.
 In the mean field limit, the notion of coarse correlated solution we present corresponds to a pair given by a recommendation with values in the set of open loop strategies for the representative player and a random flow of measures fulfilling the following two properties: \begin{itemize}[label= --] \item \textit{Optimality}: the representative player has no incentive to deviate from the recommended strategy \emph{before} the extraction has happened. \item \textit{Consistency}: the flow of measures at any time $t$ equals the marginal law of the representative player's state conditioned on the $\sigma$-algebra generated by the whole flow of measures up to terminal time. \end{itemize} Through the study of a simple example, our notion of coarse correlated solution to the MFG is compared to the more usual notion of MFG solution, (as defined, e.g., in \cite{car_del_probabilistic}) and the notion of weak MFG solution of \cite{lacker2016}.
 Our main contributions are as follows: \begin{itemize}[label= --]

 \item We justify our notion of coarse correlated solution for the MFG by showing that any coarse correlated solution for the MFG induces a sequence of approximate CCEs in the $N$-player game, with vanishing error as $N$ goes to infinity.